 About the Author

-Ahmad Dahlan is a doctor in Islamic Economics and Finance, and lecturer at the Faculty of Economics and Islamic Business, IAIN Purwokerto, Indonesia.
-He wrote many books, articles, competitive researchers; was active in the Sharia Economic Community Expert Council (MES); and served as a Deputy Chair of the Indonesian Economists Association (IAEI), Banyumas Regency.
+Ahmad Dahlan is a doctor in Islamic Economics and Finance, and a lecturer at the Faculty of Economics and Islamic Business, IAIN Purwokerto, Indonesia.
+He wrote many books, articles, competitive researches; was active in the Sharia Economic Community Expert Council (MES); and served as a Deputy Chair of the Indonesian Economists Association (IAEI), Banyumas Regency.
 His article, “Political Economy of Islamic Banking in Indonesia,” was recently published in the American International Journal of Social Science (June 2018).

 1. Lamb, Kate., “Beware the red peril: Indonesia still fighting ghosts of communism.”
 The Guardian.
 October 1, 2017. https://www.theguardian.com/world/2017/oct/01/beware-the-red-peril-indonesia-still-fighting-ghosts-of-communism.

 2. Horten, Alex.
 “Family of suicide bombers kills at least 7 in Indonesia church attacks.”
 The Washington Post.
 May 13, 2018. https://www.washingtonpost.com/news/worldviews/wp/2018/05/13/family-of-suicide-bombers-kills-at-least-7-in-indonesia-church-attacks/?utm_term=.3ea39b4b9fb9.